StephenHogg/StephenHogg.github.io/_posts/2019-06-06-Obfuscating_a_lack_of_AI.md

 This is a really clear-cut case, unfortunately this can still happen in slightly less obvious circumstances.
 In the link at the start of this section, they talk about a case of exact separation with a continuous instead of binary variable.
 Similarly, even if the 0 in that confusion matrix was a 2 or a 5 you'd still have the problem.
 This can also kick in if there's a combination of variables that exactly splits your labels.

 The most obvious knee-jerk reaction is to regularise your model, but that's a band-aid.
 Really the data is the problem.
 And potentially the fact that you're using a maximum likelihood technique.
 But that's a matter for a separate rant some other time.

+Now it's time for a quick FAQ on what we've learned!

 > Q: My neural network doesn't have that problem
+>
 > A: Yes it does.
 If you've got separation problems in your data, then you're still stuffed.

 ### How will I know?[^1]